What is the criteria for attendees entering the Arrowsmith Program?

-While it does not guarantee your enrolment into the program, it will allow you to determine whether the learning issues you/your child experience could be addressed through the Arrowsmith Program.
+While it does not guarantee your place into the program, it will allow you to determine whether the learning issues you/your child experience could be addressed through the Arrowsmith Program.

-Students entering Arrowsmith School typically experience a range of problems including:
+Students entering the Arrowsmith program typically experience a range of problems including:

 Is the Arrowsmith Program effective in addressing Developmental or Intellectual Delays or Autism Spectrum Disorder?

 The Arrowsmith Program is developed for individuals struggling with specific learning difficulties (SLD) referred to as learning disabilities in North America.
 The standard definition of SLD is that the individual has an average or above average full-scale intelligence score, and has a specific difficulty in an area related to learning or academic skill acquisition.
 The program is designed and therefore most suited for individuals within the average to above average range of intelligence.